CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

 the client does not need to have an address explicitly stated because we are going to be launching the simulation through SmartSim.

-The full simulation code can be found here # PUT IN LINK
+The full simulation code can be found `here  <https://github.com/CrayLabs/SmartSim/blob/develop/tutorials/03_online_analysis/lattice/fv_sim.py>`_.

 3.2 Creating the Analysis Driver
 --------------------------------